jundalisay/superblist/content/en/faq.md

 {{< l a="Social-Superphysics" >}}
 By writing a new law-book that unifies the Torah and the Quran.
 The root cause of the conflict is that:
-- The Jews program their minds according to the Torah.
+- The Jews program their minds according to the Torah
-- The Muslims program their minds according to the Quran, which denounces the Torah.
+- The Muslims program their minds according to the Quran, which denounces the Torah

-The difference in programming creates a perpetual conflict which eats us the attention and resources of the rest of the world.
-This is similar to how the fight between malware and anti-virus on your computer eats up resources that makes other programs slower.
+The difference in programming creates a perpetual conflict which eats up the attention and resources of the world.
+This is similar to how the fight between malware and anti-virus on your computer eats up resources that slows down other programs.
 The world has to push for such a new law-book, as the core of a one-state solution, for its own sake.

 {{< /l >}}